 Aside from his practice and memberships Dr. Thompson also serves as the South Knox School Corporation physician, South Knox High School Athletic Team Physician, and is involved in South Knox Basketball, INC.

-Dr. Thompson has been married to wife Teri since 1981 and they have two sons: Will, a third year Family Medicine Resident at Deaconess Hospital and Chad, an investment banker with Barclays Capital in New York City.
+Dr. Thompson has been married to wife Teri since 1981 and they have two sons: Will, a Family Medicine Physician and Chad, an investment banker with Barclays Capital in New York City.
 His greatest joy is being with his family.

 While medicine has been his vocation, Dr. Thompson enjoys athletics, outdoor activities and work with conservation programs.
 Watching a fine gun dog in the field, deer easing down a trail, a strutting gobbler in a woods opening, or a nice bluegill on an ultra light are some of the things that will bring a sparkle to his eye.

 ……..
 And yes anything about Indiana Hoosiers basketball.